Guide To Training and Paddle Boarding With Your Dog

 Getting Your Dog Onto a SUP (On Land)

-One thing to watch when trying this is to never leave the dog alone with the board.
+One thing to consider when training your dog to SUP is to never leave the dog alone with the board.
 Some dogs may just see a very large and exciting chew toy!
 Likewise, cats love to sink their claws into a soft deck pad like a scratching post.
 Always keep the deck pad side away from cats.
 We have learned this from experience.
 The terror that ensues from realizing you left your deck pad exposed and your cat is not in your field of vision is a feeling we would enthusiastically spare you.

 Getting Your Dog Onto a SUP (On The Water)